folke/zmk-config/README.md

 # Folke's ZMK Config

 I'm just getting started with split keyboards and ZMK, so this is a work in progress.
-My current keyboard is an Aurora Sofle v2, and I'm using a Chocofi (Corne).
+My current keyboard is a 36-key [Chocofi](https://github.com/pashutk/chocofi).

 ## Keymap